anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   using the IDevID secret.

-  Note: When the registrar forwards a certification request by the pledge to a backend PKI RA, the registrar is recommended to wrap the original certification request in a nested message signed with its own credentials as described in {{I-D.ietf-lamps-lightweight-cmp-profile, Section 5.2.2.1}}.
+  Note: When the registrar forwards a certification request by the pledge to a backend RA, the registrar is recommended to wrap the original certification request in a nested message signed with its own credentials as described in {{I-D.ietf-lamps-lightweight-cmp-profile, Section 5.2.2.1}}.
-  This explicitly conveys the consent by the registrar to the PKI RA while retaining the certification request with its proof of origin provided by the pledge signature.
+  This explicitly conveys the consent by the registrar to the RA while retaining the certification request with its proof of origin provided by the pledge signature.